jaychapman/readmeGenerator/README.md

 ![screenshot](assets/img/screenshot2.jpg)

 Follow the command prompts to create a good README file.
-Check out this video for a demonstration of how the applicaton works: https://youtu.be/O1diJB13y6w
+[Check out this video for a demonstration of how the applicaton works](https://youtu.be/O1diJB13y6w)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/O1diJB13y6w" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Contributing